AMRC-FactoryPlus/amrc-connectivity-stack/docs/dyn-deploy/index.md

    service collates this into a set of Edge Agents that need to be deployed.
 It is likely that a single Edge Agent will be collecting data from multiple connections and distributing it to multiple consumers.
-The Reconcilation service create _Edge deployment_ and _Edge Agent config_ entries, and also publishes one or more responses to the Rendezvous service.
+The Reconcilation service creates _Edge deployment_ and _Edge Agent config_ entries.

-6. The Edge Sync operator on the edge cluster deploys the Edge Agent as before.
+6. The Reconciliation service configures the Auth service to allow the consumer to subscribe to the new Device and publishes a response via the Rendezvous service to let the consumer know where to find the new Device.

-7. The Edge Agent reads its config, connects to its data sources, and publishes the requested data to MQTT.
+7. The Edge Sync operator on the edge cluster deploys the Edge Agent as before.
+The Edge Agent reads its config, connects to its data sources, and publishes the requested data to MQTT.

 8. The Consumer reads the responses published to the Rendezvous service.
    These contain the information needed to make appropriate Sparkplug